zac-heisey/murray-lampert/index.md

     button-text: See How We Collaborate
     url: "/design-build-services-san-diego"
   background-image: "/murray-lampert/version3/sokolowski-del-cerro-living-room-2.jpg"
+  heading: Our Family<br>Your Home
-  heading: We listen first.<br>Then we design & build.
+  content: We listen first, then we design & build.
-  content: We listen so you know your home will reflect your lifestyle and design
-    style.
 - template: grid
   block: grid
   grid-rows: